1ma/hydra/README.md

 # uma/hydra

-The Hydra Bulk HTTP client.
+Hydra is a simple cURL-based concurrent HTTP client abstracted behind an easy to use PSR-7 wrapper.

 ## Install